alecristia/CDSwordSeg/README.txt

 *** implement phillips
 - now: ran one iteration of DMCMC on their own input; output looks okay
-- use our own input
+- in process: adaptation to our own input

+*** change pipeline so that
+- the first step is to create train (first 80% lines) and test (last 20% lines) corpora (see dmcmc.sh for code "split training and test")
+- the evaluation is done only on test section

 *** check branching in of trs-based pipeline